pigytoken/pigy-delegation/oracle/ReadMe.md

 The oracle uses three types of native tokens:

-*   The **fee** token: Each time another smart contract reads data from the oracle, it needs to pay a quantity of the *fee token* to the oracle contract.
+*   *The **fee** token:* Each time another smart contract reads data from the oracle, it needs to pay a quantity of the *fee token* to the oracle contract.
-*   The **datum** token: The oracle always has at its address an eUTxO that holds the *datum token*, and the oracle's data is attached to this eUTxO.
+*   *The **datum** token:* The oracle always has at its address an eUTxO that holds the *datum token*, and the oracle's data hash is attached to this eUTxO.
-*   The **control** token: The operator of the oracle uses the *control token* to update the data in the oracle by sending it in a transaction with new data for the datum token to hold.
+*   *The **control** token:* The operator of the oracle uses the *control token* to update the data in the oracle by sending it in a transaction with new data for the datum token to hold.
 (This token can also be used to delete the oracle altogether, ending its smart contract.)

 Here are the tokens used by the two oracles: